jordanbell2357/jordanbell2357.github.io/_examples/.ipynb_checkpoints/focus-directrix-checkpoint.md

 ---
 layout: post
-title: Focus-directrix property of parabolas
+title: The focus and directrix of a parabola
 topic: directrix
 ---